 The mahogany doors to the room abruptly creaked open, and a woman entered.
 A white lab coat was draped loosely over the woman’s shoulders like an afterthought, while military medals gleamed at her chest.
 The sleeves of her coat billowed back like wings as she approached them, heels clicking all the way.

-“I have to rebut everything you’ve said just now, Major General von Spiel,” the woman said, accent barely noticeable in her Common as she rounded the table and came to a stand beside the major general.
+“I have to rebut everything you’ve said just now, Generalmajor von Spiel,” the woman said, accent barely noticeable in her Common as she rounded the table and came to a stand beside the major general.
 “Which has been happening quite often lately.”

 Martin shot up to a stand.
 “What are you doing here?”

 Huh.
 Gabrielle had always assumed Dämon was a man.
+Regardless of gender, she had quite an interesting name.
 Flashing a smile, Gabrielle accepted the gesture and watched as Dämon slid herself into the seat beside Martin whose face had tightened considerably.

 Dämon began immediately: “So, you’re interested in seeing whether this movement will disrupt not the peace in Capricorn but the peace in Signum as a whole.”